Riverpuzzle (detail), wall installation, 12' x 14'

 Each river or waterway in works above have their own environmental and/or political issues.
 And, from a higher universal perspective, each branching flowing waterway can also be seen as botanical or anatomical.
 These various layers of meaning and concern are in back of mind as I make choices and tease the fluid oils and pigments in my water-focused work.

-Most oil and acrylic paintings in the scroll above are 36 x 36 or larger.
+Most oil and acrylic paintings in the nearest scroll above are 36 x 36 or larger.

 The slender "tangled creeks" work on vellum, Wabaunsee Waters III, is one of a triptych in the collection of KU's School of Business in Lawrence, Kansas, along with the gray and amber oil painting Prairie Creek River (Konza, McDowell, Kaw).

-Works on paper below began as I looked at several oil paintings on easels and experimented with capturing new angles, photographing across the surface of the paintings so that perspective upon these actual river paths shifted from satellite to airplane viewpoint.
-The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged into singular configurations, a fun process!!
+SIDETRIP: Works on paper below began as I looked at several oil paintings on easels and experimented with capturing new angles, photographing across the surface of the paintings, shifting perspective upon these actual river paths.
+The resulting prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged into singular configurations.
 Sizes range from approx. 5" - 15"